LowYongKeng/Mini-Project/README.md

 ## Mini-Project
-Hi there this is our project Yay
+Hi there, this is our project Yay